jikkuatwork/saddle/README.md

 # Saddle

-Saddle is a simple hackable client for Ollama.
+Saddle is a simple HTML/JS hackable client for Ollama.
 Nothing to install.
 Just start a server and it works.

 ![Screenshot](./small.png)

 ## Todo

-- [ ] Light mode
 - [ ] Screencast
 - [ ] Executable